kbr/autocron/docs/index.rst

 **autocron** makes use of the ``SQLite`` database as storage and handles multi-processing access to the database. ``SQLite`` is fast enough for low- to medium-traffic sites.
 Which are most websites.

-    **The idea** behind ``autocron`` is to make the integration of an asynchronous task handler to web-applications as easy as possible.
-This is often desirable for applications that don't need massive scaling.
+    **The idea** behind ``autocron`` is to make the integration of an asynchronous task handler for web-applications as easy as possible.
+This is often desirable also for applications that don't need massive scaling.
 Vertical scaling will work.
 For horizontal scaling autocron is currently not designed.

 All configurations are preset with useful values and can get inspected and modified by the ``autocron`` command-line based :ref:`Admin Interface <admin-iterface>`.